K-12 Funding – English Language Learning (ELL)

 Boards of Education that report students as English Language Learners (ELL) on the Form 1701, meeting all of the requirements as specified on the Form 1701 Instructions, may qualify for ELL funding.
 Students enrolled with Conseil scolaire francophone may be reported as French as a Second Language (FSL), if all the requirements are met.

-Support services for English as a Second Dialect (ESD) are recognised as part of ELL support services.
+Support services for English as a Second Dialect (ESD) are recognized as part of ELL support services.
 Students reported as requiring ESD services speak a dialect of English that differs significantly from Standard English used in school and in broader Canadian society.
 Boards must meet all of the conditions noted in the Form 1701 Instructions in order to receive supplemental funding for ESD.

 Students are eligible for ELL funding for up to five years, provided they continue to meet funding criteria.